ethereumbook/ethereumbook/README.md

 # Contents

 The current status of the book is **CONTENT FREEZE - TECH REVIEW**.
 Only errors, fixes and typos will be accepted.
-Any nw content submissions will be delayed for the second edition, which goes into production in late 2019 or early 2020.
+Any new content submissions will be delayed for the second edition, which goes into production in late 2019 or early 2020.

 Here's what is available now: